alphagov/govuk_elements/README.md

 ## Using the govuk-elements-sass package

-If you would like to import the govuk elements Sass files into your project, you can do so using:
+To install the govuk-elements-sass package, use:

     `npm install govuk-elements-sass`

-This will install the files within `public/sass` to `node_modules/govuk-elements-sass`.

-The GOV.UK frontend toolkit dependencies are listed at the top of the `_govuk_elements.scss` partial, shown below:
+This installs the package as well as the packages it depends on to the local `/node_modules/` folder.

+The GOV.UK frontend toolkit scss dependencies must be imported first, as these contain Sass variables, mixins and functions.

+The `_govuk_elements.scss` partial shows which files are required.

     // GOV.UK frontend toolkit
     // Sass variables, mixins and functions